-The Normalized Difference Vegetation Index (NDVI), derived from the red and near-infrared (NIR) bands common to many sensors, is a widely used numeric indicator of photosynthetically active green vegetation used to estimate biomass, plant productivity, and vegetation cover (Tucker, 1979; Rahman et al., 2001; Huete et al., 2002).
-It has been shown that NDVI values are not identical across sensors because of uncertainties related to viewing angle, atmospheric conditions, and spectral band difference effects (Teillet et al., 1997, 2006; Goetz, 1997; van Leeuwen, et al., 2006).
-However, vegetation indices are relatively insensitive to uncertainties in atmospheric corrections and differences in satellite viewing angle and thereby provide the means for direct comparison between sensors (Steven, 1998; Steven et al., 2003).
+The Normalized Difference Vegetation Index (NDVI), derived from the red and near-infrared bands common to many sensors, is a widely used numeric indicator of photosynthetically active green vegetation used to estimate biomass, plant productivity, and vegetation cover (Tucker, 1979).
+It has been shown that NDVI values are not identical across sensors due to uncertainties related to viewing angle, atmospheric conditions, and spectral band difference effects (Teillet et al., 1997, 2006; Goetz, 1997; van Leeuwen, 2006).
+However, vegetation indices are relatively insensitive to uncertainties in atmospheric corrections and differences in satellite viewing angle and thereby provide the means for direct comparison between sensors (Steven et al, 1998, 2003).
 This elimination of several potentially confounding factors makes the use of NDVI ideal for intercalibration testing.

 Landsat-5 and ResourceSat-1 share many spectral, spatial, and temporal characteristics (Table 1).
-Among the greatest similarities are near coincident spectral bandwidths in the red, NIR, and short-wave infrared (SWIR) regions of the electromagnetic spectrum.
-Because NDVI is derived from red and NIR bands only, much of the potential spectral band difference effects (SBDE) apparent when using the green and blue bands (such as the atmospherically resistant vegetation index (ARVI) and modified triangular vegetation index 2 (MTVI2)) are avoided (Teillet and Ren, 2008).
-Some SBDE are caused by differences in the red band, further demonstrating the need for intercalibration between sensors.
+Among the strongest similarities are near coincident spectral bandwidths in the red, near infrared (NIR), and short-wave infrared (SWIR) regions of the electromagnetic spectrum.
+Because NDVI is derived from red and near infrared bands only, much of the potential spectral band difference effects caused when using the green and blue bands in other vegetation indices such as atmospherically resistant vegetation index (ARVI) and modified triangular vegetation index 2 (MTVI2) are avoided (Teillet, 2008).
+The slight differences in swath width and spatial resolution of both sensors were not directly considered in this study, but might have practical effects regarding the extent and characteristics of targeted areas of interest.
+The eight-day difference in the temporal resolution of these two sensors is of practical concern as it limits the number of cloud free scenes available over the course of a growing season.